rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/louvain_community.md

 * Sparse graphs since low modularity can make the algorithm results useless.

 ## How computationally expensive is it?
-While cuGraph's parallelism migigates run time, [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is still the standard to compare algorithm costs.
+While cuGraph's parallelism mitigates run time, [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is still the standard to compare algorithm costs.

-Louvain cost
-Louvain is a very efficient algorithm.

 Where:

-* $n$ - Number of nodes
 * $m$ - number of edges
-* $d$ - average degree of the nodes

-The cost is $O(m\:log\:n)$
+The cost is $O(m)$

-Louvain is especially efficient with GPU-acceleration becausle it lends itself to parallelization.
+Louvain is especially efficient with GPU-acceleration because it lends itself to parallelization.

 ___